 [Preface]

-1. What is the Grants-in-Aid for Scientific Research
+1. What is the Grants-in-Aid for Scientific Research (KAKENHI) program?1

-(KAKENHI) program?
-1

 2. What are the KAKENHI rules?
 5

 3. Year-round schedule of KAKENHI process 7

 [When applying]

-4. Who is eligible to apply for KAKENHI?
+4. Who is eligible to apply for KAKENHI?9

 5. What issues need to be considered when applying?

 6. How are applications reviewed?
 14

 [When conducting research with KAKENHI]

-7. When do the research grants become available
+7. When do the research grants become available for use?

-for use?
+8. What is management by research institutions?
 20

-8. What is management by research institutions?
-22

 9. What does direct expenses cover?
-23
+21

-10. What are indirect expenses?
-27
+10 What are indirect expenses?

-11. Can a research plan be modified?
-28 8

-12. How to spend the Series of Single-year Grants
+11. Can a research plan be modified?26 12.
+How to spend the Series of Single-year Grants 29 13.
+How to spend the Multi-year Funds 31 14.
+What assessments are performed during and after the research period?
+15. How are the research results and achievements reported?

-1

-13. How to spend the Multi-year Funds 33 3

-14. What assessments are performed during and

-after the research period?
-35 5

-15. How are the research results and achievements

-reported?
-37 ,

 16. What happens if the rules are not followed?
-44 1

-17. What is the code of conduct for scientists to
+41 17.
+Code of conduct, laws and regulations, etc. that scientists must adhere to

-adhere?
-40 6

-[Others]

-18. Major areas of the recent changes in competitive

-research grants 52 2